mahaveer94/Age-Gender-Emotion-Detection-project/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Project Overview
 This project utilizes a Convolutional Neural Network (CNN) to detect age, gender, and emotions from human facial images.
-It is trained on the **UTK Face Dataset**, a widely-used dataset for age, gender, and race prediction.
+It is trained on the **UTK Face ,Facial-age & CT+ Dataset**, a widely-used dataset for age, gender, and emotion prediction.

 ## Features
 - **Age Prediction**: Predicts the age range from facial images.